webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 Each node generates 0..n such boxes. <br /> All elements have a "display" property that determines their type of box that will be generated.
 Examples:

  block  - generates a block box. inline - generates one or more inline boxes. none - no box is generated.

 The default is inline but the browser style sheet set other defaults.
-For example - the default display for "div" element is block. <br /> You can find a default style sheet example here: [http://www.w3.org/TR/CSS2/sample.html www.w3.org/TR/CSS2/sample.html]
+For example - the default display for "div" element is block.
+You can find a default style sheet example here: [http://www.w3.org/TR/CSS2/sample.html www.w3.org/TR/CSS2/sample.html]

 ====Positioning scheme====